EnergySystemsModellingLab/MUSE_OS/docs/muse-components.rst

 Each of these sectors contain their respective technologies which consume energy commodities.
 For example, the residential sector may consume electricity, gas or oil for a variety of different energy demands such as lighting, cooking and heating.

-Each of the technologies, which consume a commodity, also output a different commodity or service demands.
+Each of the technologies, which consume a commodity, also output a different commodity or service.
 For example, a gas boiler consumes gas, but outputs heat and hot water.

 Agents
 ------